ParthibanRajasekaran/meeting-copilot/README.md

 **Note:** The system includes intelligent fallback functionality.
 If the ADK agent encounters issues, it will automatically fall back to direct heuristic processing to ensure you always get results.

-### ADK Dev UI

-You can also run the agent via the ADK development UI for interactive testing.

-1. Ensure ADK is set up.
-2. Load the agent and provide a transcript prompt.

 ## Project Structure

 - `meeting_copilot/agent.py`: Main agent implementation with summarization logic